trumaker/destination_errors/README.md

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Versioning

+This library aims to adhere to [Semantic Versioning 2.0.0](http://semver.org/).
+Violations of this scheme should be reported as bugs.
+Specifically, if a minor or patch version is released that breaks backward compatibility, a new version should be immediately released that restores compatibility.
+Breaking changes to the public API will only be introduced with new major versions.

+As a result of this policy, you can (and should) specify a dependency on this gem using the [Pessimistic Version Constraint](http://docs.rubygems.org/read/chapter/16#page74) with two digits of precision.

+For example:

+    spec.add_dependency 'destination_errors', '~> 0.0'

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/destination_errors/fork )